-Last month the Borough Council authorized the borrowing of $1.23 million and a $65,000 down payment to finance the project.
+Last month the Borough Council and a $65,000 down payment to finance the project.

-And just last week the state Department of Transportation awarded the borough $225,000 to help fund the $1.3 million makeover.
+And just last week the state Department of Transportation $225,000 to help fund the $1.3 million makeover.

 The grant is the first of what borough officials hope will be many more to come to help offset costs of the big-ticket project to replace the plaza's aging and decaying infrastructure, reconfigure the parking lot and driving lanes to accomodate more cars, enhance safety and limit confusion, and install trees and shrubbery.